|

 If you price-check organic, pasture-raised eggs at Safeway, you'll find that they generally cost more than $5 per dozen.
 We realize this might seem like a lot to pay for eggs, but there are a number of factors that make our pasture-raised organic eggs more expensive than conventionally-raised, battery-farm eggs.
 First, we have raised our hens from day-old chicks (and some from the egg itself!), caring for them and feeding them for the five months before they start laying.
 Second, we feed them mostly organic grains, for which we pay a premium.
 The hens go through at least 100 pounds of feed a week-at over $20 per 50lb bag (feed they were also eating for the 20+ weeks before they started laying)--as well as frequently changed bedding material to keep them healthy and clean.
 And importantly, our chickens roam freely, enjoying a balanced diet of grasses, grubs, and Foggy River organic produce.
 This requires space but also results in eggs with deep orange yolks, delicious and highly nutritious, packed with omega-3's.
 Finally, we're so proud of our chickens' lifestyle that we encourage you to come visit.
 You'll see that they're quite content-and receive plenty of TLC. ******************* LOGISTICS (Payment, pick-up, etc.)

-The cost is $22 per week.
-The cost for the 27-week season (mid May through mid November) comes out to $594, but if you pay for the entire season upfront, you get your first box for free (i.e. $572 total).
+The cost is $25 per week.
+The cost for the 27-week season (mid May through mid November) comes out to $675, but if you pay for the entire season upfront, you get your first box for free (i.e. $650 total).
 There is a $3/week additional fee for members who opt to have their boxes delivered to central location in town instead of picking up on the farm.
 For those who sign up mid-season, we simply adjust the cost to reflect the number of weeks you will be receiving.
+For anyone who cannot pay the weekly cost, as long as we have space available we also offer sliding scale options to pay what you can, as well as work-trade opportunities to come help out on harvest days and take home a big box of fresh produce (it's fun!)
+We also are registered to accept EBT payment, so just reach out to us for details if you'd like to use EBT.
+We believe that everyone deserves healthy, flavorful food and an opportunity to be closely connected to land.

-We don't sell half shares, because the logistics of organizing boxes becomes exponentially more complicated when some are half and others a full.
-However, you are more than welcome to team up with someone else who only wants half a share--and split the produce however you see fit.
-(Some of our members trade off every other week with a neighbor; others divide up the produce each week.)
+We don't currently sell half shares, because the logistics of organizing boxes becomes exponentially more complicated when some are half and others a full.
+However, we do have members who team up with friends or family to split a full share.
+(Some of these members trade off every other week with a neighbor/friend; others divide up the produce each week.)
 We generally keep a waiting-list of people who are interested in pairing up with someone else, so please contact us if you are looking for someone to split a share with and we can help facilitate a these arrangements.

 Signing up is easy.
-You just need to send in an application and deposit check.
-Note: After June 1st, please contact us before submitting an application/payment.
+You just need to submit an online application and then make a payment.
 Visit the Sign-Up page to get started.

-You will have four primary pick-up options: 1) at the farm stand at 8250 Eastside Road (where you can custom-fill your own box); 2) at our central drop-off point in Healdsburg (off of Mason Street near the Memorial Bridge), with a $3 delivery fee; 3) at our central drop-off point in Windsor (Sweet Peas Preschool & Daycare on Starr Rd.), with a $3 delivery fee.
-4) at our central drop-off point in Santa Rosa (location TBA), with a $3 delivery fee.
+You will have four primary pick-up options: 1) at the farm stand at 8291 Eastside Road (where you can custom-fill your own box.)
+This is about 10 minutes from downtown Healdsburg, and about 7 minutes from downtown Windsor and Forestville; 2) at our central drop-off point in Healdsburg (off of Mason Street near the Memorial Bridge), with a $3 delivery fee; 3) at our central drop-off point in Windsor (Windsor Presbyterian Church, Windsor River Rd.), with a $3 delivery fee.
+4) at our central drop-off point in Forestville or Sebastopol (if enough sign-ups), with a $3 delivery fee.
 5) at a new drop-off site (if you can meet the criteria outlined below), with a $3 delivery fee.

 If we do not have a pick up site near you but you are able to gather at least 5 members who would like to pick up in your neighborhood--within a 20 minute radius of the farm--then we will add a new pick up site.
 (This could include locations in Santa Rosa, Forestville, Geyserville, etc.) Ideally, the drop-off sites will have an easily-accessed outdoor area where the boxes might be left in the afternoon shade until members come by to pick up their boxes.
 If we opt to use your home as a drop-off point we will waive the delivery fee from your box.